Guide to Storing Your Frozen Eggs

 Cons:

 • More friction and paperwork if/when you decide to use your eggs for IVF at a different fertility clinic.
 To move your eggs from one clinic to another for IVF requires starting from scratch in terms of having a new medical team, attending appointments as a new patient, and completing forms for the transport.
+You should also check with the new clinic to make sure they will accept your eggs for IVF.
+Some clinics only accept eggs for IVF that were frozen at their clinic.

-Storing Your Eggs at a Third-Party Storage Provider
+Storing Your Frozen Eggs at a

 Pros: